About Grow Local

 Want to get growing?

-- Take a Basic Organic Gardening Class and learn the fundamentals of growing food in Central Texas, including planting techniques, vegetable varieties, composting, pest control & more.
+- Read about Basic Organic Gardening and learn the fundamentals of starting a garden in Central Texas.

 - Join a community garden and discover how you can become part of one of these vibrant, productive communal gathering and growing spaces.

 - Start a community or school garden.
 Our School Garden and Community Garden Leadership Trainings enable school staff, parents, and community members to plan, start, and sustain school and community gardens.